Automizy/Automizy-Email-Editor/README.md

 Questions?
 ----------
-If you have any questions, please feel free to contact at [help@automizy.com](mailto:help@automizy.com).
+If you have any questions, please feel free to contact us at [help@automizy.com](mailto:help@automizy.com).